njau-steven/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script used to print the absolute path of the current working directory
+Script to list contents of the directory